Need more Leads?

 Many companies opt to buy a list of 10,000 or so leads, divvy them out to reps, and keep contacting the names until they know the data isn’t accurate or they’ve closed-won or lost.

 That said, more and more lead list companies are moving to a monthly/annual payment model.
-These revolving plans (in many cases) allow lead data to be constantly refreshed and more accurate than a stale list of leads that’s been sold to anyone who asks.
+These revolving plans (in many cases) allow lead data to be constantly refreshed and more accurate than a stale list of leads sold to anyone who asks.

 Upon receiving your purchased lead list, it’s essential to conduct thorough validation to ensure you’re getting value for your investment.
 Utilize email verification tools to identify duplicates and confirm the uniqueness of business leads.